wp-plugins/soundcloud-is-gold/readme.txt

 = To Do List =

-* V1.1: Advance Settings (change background color and comments color, playcounts, buy link, font, wmode, etc, show/hide styled shortcode, number of tracks per page)
+* V2.1: Advance Settings (change background color and comments color, playcounts, buy link, font, wmode, etc, show/hide styled shortcode, number of tracks per page)
+* v2.1: url attribute for shortcode: easier for people using the shortcode manually.
+* v2.1: user attribute for shortcode: display the latest track.
+* v2.1: other soundcloud shortcode conflict fix (jetpack)
 * Add Widget
-* if no id is specified in the shortcode (e.g [soundcloud]), display the latest track.
-* Possibility to add multiple users for thoses with multiple soundcloud account.
-* Possibility to set a different user in the 'Soundcloud is Gold tab' to add tracks from different people.
 * Add Soundcloud default Width to the options
 * Trigger live preview when changing Soundcloud user name
 * Live search while typing a name in the user name field.
 So if you're looking for someone it's kind of easier.